alphagov/search-api/docs/relevancy.md

 Best bets used to be managed with the [Search Admin][] application, until that functionality was removed in https://github.com/alphagov/search-admin/pull/1174.
-There is currently no support for managing best bets without directly interacting with elasticsearch.
+There is currently no support for managing best bets without directly interacting with opensearch.
 This is known tech debt.

 Example best bets: